How are wetlands formed?

 Although some wetlands can form relatively quickly, many others took thousands of years to develop.
 Here are some of the processes that form or modify wetlands:

-• Glaciers helped to create wetlands in the northern states 9,000-12,000 years ago.
+Glaciers helped to create wetlands in the northern states 9,000-12,000 years ago.
 Large wetlands formed when glaciers dammed rivers, scoured valleys, and reworked floodplains.
-Countless smaller wetlands formed when large blocks of ice left behind by receding glaciers formed pits and depressions in the land.
+As Earth’s climate warmed and the ice age ended, glaciers began to recede.
+As the glaciers moved, they left behind large blocks of ice which formed pits in the land.
 Many of these depressions later filled with water if they had poor drainage or intersected the water table.
+These areas became wetlands.

-• Other forces of nature can create wetlands.
 Wind action in the sand hills of Nebraska formed depressions, many of which have become wetlands.
 Wetlands may also form in "sink holes" and other areas where percolating water has dissolved bedrock.
 Earthquakes can create wetlands by damming rivers or causing land to drop down near the water table or shoreline.
 Waterfalls often have lush wetland vegetation under and around them, sustained by the spray.
-Coastal processes such as currents and wave action can form, sustain, modify or eliminate wetlands over time.
+Coastal processes such as currents and wave action can form, sustain, modify, or eliminate wetlands over time.

-• People create wetlands.
 Some "incidental" wetlands are formed when highway and dam construction, irrigation projects, or other human activities alter drainage patterns or impound water.
-Government agencies, conservation groups and individuals intentionally create and restore wetlands, and research to improve restoration methods continues.
+Government agencies, conservation groups and individuals intentionally create and restore wetlands.
+Research to improve restoration methods continues.

 Tools